embEDUx/documentation/src/usage/usage.md

 the target platform.

 ### Manually
-If for some reason the flashtool is not working for you, there is always the possibility to deploy the products manually.
+If for some reason the Flashtool is not working for you, there is always the possibility to deploy the products manually.
 Retrieve the *Product Download URLs* from the [User Documentation](#User Documentation), or from the *Buildmaster Web-Interface*, where they are listed at the last build step for